jacopoM28/Python_Scripts/TE_scripts/README.md

 **e.** Combine manually and automatically curated libraries, remove redundancy and perform genome annotation of repeats.
 **f.** Compare the new annotations with the one obtained with the raw library.

-if genome annotation of repeats is generally better you should have improve the annotation of repeats in the genome
+if genome annotation of repeats is generally better congrats, you have improve your repeat annotation

 #### To Do :
  - Automatic removal of low complexity repeats and host genes from raw consensus sequences